 d. the value of the Title to the Land insured or to be insured under the Policy at the time written notice of a claim is made under this letter; or

-e. the amount stated in Section 3 of the Requirements.
+e. the amount stated in Requirement 3.

-7. The Company will be liable only to the holder of the Indebtedness at the time that payment is made.
-This Section 7 does not apply to a purchaser, borrower, or lessee.
+7. The Company is liable only to the owner of the Indebtedness at the time that payment is made.
+Condition and Exclusion 7 does not apply to a purchaser, borrower, or lessee.

-8. Payment to You or to the owner of the Indebtedness under either the Policy or from any other source shall reduce liability under this letter by the same amount.
-Payment in accordance with the terms of this letter shall constitute a payment pursuant to the Conditions of the Policy.
+8. Payment to You or to the owner of the Indebtedness under either the Policy or from any other source reduces liability under this letter by the same amount.
+Payment in accordance with the terms of this letter constitutes a payment pursuant to the Conditions of the Policy.

 9. The Issuing Agent is the Company’s agent only for the limited purpose of issuing policies.
 Neither the Issuing Agent nor the Approved Attorney is the Company’s agent for the purpose of providing closing or settlement services.
 The Company’s liability for Your loss arising from closing or settlement services is strictly limited to the contractual protection expressly provided in this letter.
-The Company shall have no liability for loss resulting from the fraud, theft, dishonesty, misappropriation, or negligence of any party to the Real Estate Transaction, the lack of creditworthiness of any borrower connected with the Real Estate Transaction, or the failure of any collateral to adequately secure a loan connected with the Real Estate Transaction.
+The Company is not liable for loss resulting from the fraud, theft, dishonesty, misappropriation, or negligence of any party to the Real Estate Transaction, the lack of creditworthiness of any borrower connected with the Real Estate Transaction, or the failure of any collateral to adequately secure a loan connected with the Real Estate Transaction.

-10. In no event shall the Company be liable for a loss if the written notice of a claim is not received by the Company within one year from the date of the transmittal of Funds.
-The condition that the Company must be provided with written notice under this Section 10 shall not be excused by lack of prejudice to the Company.
+10. The Company is not liable for a loss if the written notice of a claim is not received by the Company within one year from the date of the transmittal of Funds.
+The condition that the Company must be provided with written notice under Condition and Exclusion 10 will not be excused by lack of prejudice to the Company.

 11. You must promptly send written notice of a claim under this letter to the Company at its principal office at ___________________________________.
-If the Company is prejudiced by Your failure to provide prompt notice, the Company’s liability to You under this letter shall be reduced to the extent of the prejudice.
+If the Company is prejudiced by Your failure to provide prompt notice, the Company’s liability to You under this letter is reduced to the extent of the prejudice.

-12. Whenever12. requested by the Company, You, at the Company’s expense, shall:
+12. When requested by the Company, You, at the Company’s expense, must:

 a. give the Company all reasonable aid in:

-i. securing evidence, obtaining witnesses, prosecuting, or defending any action or proceeding, or effecting any settlement; and
+i. securing evidence, obtaining witnesses, prosecuting or defending any action or proceeding, or effecting any settlement; and

-ii. any other lawful act that in the opinion of the Company may be necessary to enable the Company’s investigation and determination of its liability under this letter;
+ii. any other lawful act that in the opinion of the Company may be necessary or desirable to enable the Company’s investigation and determination of its liability under this letter;

-b. deliver to the Company any records, in whatever medium maintained, that pertain to the Real Estate Transaction or any claim under this letter; and
+b. deliver to the Company all records, in whatever medium maintained, that pertain to the Real Estate Transaction or any claim under this letter; and

-c. submit to an examination under oath by any authorized representative of the Company with respect to any such records, the Real Estate Transaction, any claim under this letter or any other matter reasonably deemed relevant by the Company.
+c. submit to examination under oath by any authorized representative of the Company with respect to any such records, the Real Estate Transaction, any claim under this letter or any other matter reasonably deemed relevant by the Company.

-13. The Company shall have no liability under this letter if:
+13. The Company is not liable under this letter if:

-a. the Real Estate Transaction has not closed within one year from the date of this letter; or
+a. the Real Estate Transaction has not closed within one year from the Date of this letter; or

-b. at any time after the date of this letter, but before the Real Estate Transaction closes, the Company provides written notice of termination of this letter to the Addressee at the address set forth above.
+b. at any time after the Date of this letter, but before the Real Estate Transaction closes, the Company provides written notice of termination of this letter to the Addressee at the address set forth above.